25 Well-Designed Household Organizers Can Calm Chaos and Simplify Life

 Best Idea Ever

 OK, perhaps that’s extreme.
-But as I contemplate, that idea—a simple tip shared by one of my dear EC readers—has profoundly affected my life; I cannot help but define it as Best Ever.
+But as I contemplate, that idea—a simple tip shared by one of my EC readers—has profoundly affected my life; I cannot help but define it as Best Ever.
 I’ve taken her simple —Figure out all the things you can get done in the time it takes to brew your morning coffee—and developed it into ways of organization that have genuinely changed my life.

 Read more